walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task you will install and use Microsoft SQL Server Data Migration Assistant (DMA) to assess the on-premises database.
 The DMA is integrated with Azure Migrate providing a single hub for assessment and migration tools.

 1. Return to the Azure Migrate blade in the Azure portal.
-Select on the **Overview** panel, the select the **Assess and migrate databases** button.
+Select the **Overview** panel, then select the **Assess and migrate databases** button.

     ![Screenshot showing the Azure Migrate Overview blade in the Azure portal, with the 'Assess and migrate databases' button highlighted.](images/Exercise2/assess-migrate-db.png)